 I must admit that when I first got the book Nourishing Traditions, beet kvass was one of the recipes that I glazed over and didn’t plan on making.
-I wasn’t a huge fan of beets and I didn’t even know what kvass was, so I steered clear of it.
+I wasn’t a huge fan of beets then (no worries: I have since discovered this delicious roasted beet salad), and I didn’t even know what kvass was, so I steered clear of it.

 When I finally tried kvass, the taste wasn’t as bad as I expected and the health benefits were more than I expected.
 I’m a big fan of fermented foods like sauerkraut and fermented drinks like kombucha and water kefir.
 Beet kvass is a nice mix of the two …

 Kvass is salty and earthy tasting and after a day or two adjustment, I found that I really like it and my body is now craving it.

 Kvass is a traditional eastern European beverage that was originally made from fermenting stale bread.

 It is also recognized that kvass is safer to drink than water.
 Tolstoy describes how Russian soldiers took a ladle full of kvass before venturing from their barracks onto the Moscow streets during a cholera epidemic.
 Because kvass protects against infectious disease, there is no worry about sharing the glass.